luigiselmi/dl_remote_sensing/README.md

 * Boundary F1-measure (BF)

 ## Notebooks
 The notebooks are used in the development phase.
 They are tested on a small subset of the BigEarthNet dataset.
-See the [experiments](experiments.md) page for more details.
+See the [experiments](experiments.md) page for more details about the experiments and the [Amazon WS](amazon_ws.md) page for the technical details about the VM used and their settings.

 1. [BigEarthNet data preparation](bigearthnetv2_data_preparation.ipynb)
 2. [BigEarthNet dataset statistics](benv2_statistics.ipynb)